Reformed Sustainable Farming Incentive (SFI) 2026

 Defra have changed this in an attempt to deliver funding in a more controlled way, which they believe will be fairer to all farmers.
 The amount of funding from the treasury for both rounds of the reformed SFI (2026) is yet to be confirmed.

-The first round will be open to ‘Small Farms’ and farmers who do not currently hold an environmental land management agreement.
-It is currently unclear what the definition of a small farm is.
+The first round will be open to ‘Small Farms’ from 3-50 hectares and farmers who do not currently hold an environmental land management agreement.
 The second round will be open to all farmers.

 What happens if I already have an SFI agreement?